 Your raise has chained you even more closely to your job.
 The shackles grow stronger.

-And then if the financial markets hit some tough times your company sponsored RRSP plan may not look as promising as it once did.
+And then if the financial markets hit some tough times, like they are today, your company sponsored RRSP plan doesn't look so promising any more.

 Look, you need to take control of your own financial future.

 If you're looking to start this process, and it really is a process, here are some ideas to think about: